nirbhaykwatra/nirbhaykwatra.github.io/README.md

 	- Creating interactive map served via static HTML, CSS and JS.
 	- Managing Route53 DNS records to redirect to different websites.
    	- Quantum 2048
+   		- Talk about what it was like to adopt a codebase from someone else.
    	- Quantum Catastrophe

 - Personal Projects [comprehensive breakdown]
 	- Fog of War
 	- Talia's Tavern
   	- LVS Bot
-	- Personal Website (go through the process of learning web dev, deciding on a framework, etc.)
+	- Personal Website (Made with Svelte, TypeScript and Tailwind CSS)
    	- SCP Director's Cut
 	- Scrounge up whatever you can find